shencode76/4400_FlightReview_NLP/README.md

 To build an NLP model for classifying customer reviews as positive or negative, we'll first preprocess the text data by tokenizing, removing stop words, and stemming or lemmatizing the words.
 Then, we'll represent the text using a numerical format such as word embeddings or bag-of-words matrix.

 Next, we'll use a Recurrent Neural Network (RNN) with a Long Short-Term Memory (LSTM) or Gated Recurrent Unit (GRU) architecture to model the sequence of words in each review.
 The RNN will take in the numerical representation of the text and output a probability distribution over the three classes.
-We'll train the model on a portion of the dataset, evaluate its performance on a validation set, and tune its hyperparameters to optimize performance.
+We'll train the model on a portion of the dataset, evaluate its performance on a validation set based on the validation loss score, validation accuracy score, and sentiment score, and tune its hyperparameters to optimize performance.

-In summary, our goal is to build an NLP model that can accurately classify customer reviews as positive, negative, or neutral.
-We'll achieve this by using an RNN with an LSTM or GRU architecture to model the sequence of words in each review, and training the model using a numerical representation of the text.
+In summary, our goal is to build an NLP model that can accurately classify customer reviews as recommeded or not.
+We'll achieve this by using a RNN to model the sequence of words in each review, and training the model using a numerical representation of the text.

+*Please find detailed implementation in the nlp.ipynb file.

 ## Results